All Episodes

 I don't trust them anymore.

-As a group, they're all gung-ho, they don't fight to win.
+As a group, they're all gung-ho.

-And after a period of time, they'll politicize it, and then they'll say, uh-oh, it's a political liability.
+And then they'll say, uh-oh, it's a political liability.

-In it's it's in chaos.
+It's in chaos.

-And so you see emerging new alliances.
+And so you see emerging new alliances, Russia, China, Iran.

-And then Joe kissing the Iranians ass scares the hell out of me because that means they'll get a nuclear weapon married to their radical ideology, which will result in the death potentially of millions and millions of people.
+And then Joe kissing the Iranians' ass scares the hell out of me because that means they'll get a nuclear weapon married to their radical ideology, which will result in the death potentially of millions and millions of people.

 Anyway, thank you for the call.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Loaded up tonight, Hannity, Fox News, please set your DVR.
+Loaded up tonight, Hannity, Fox News.

 Piers Morgan joins us tonight.